ashiwoku/blood-leukemia-capstone-/README.md

 ### Model Building and Results
   The issue of imbalance within the datasets was addressed with 2 methods: using **SMOTE (Synthetic Minority Oversampling Technique)** and **applying class weights** to the minority classes.The SMOTE analysis tool from sckit-learn is a tool that generates sampels of the minority class by determining the heirarcheal sample space and creating values for the minorty classes from that space.
-The types of models used were **Logistic Regression** and **Linear Regression**.
+The types of models used were **Logistic Regression** and **Support Vector Machines (SVM)**.
 The output labels were relabeled using dummy variables so that they can be properly input into the model.

 The notebook containing results of the models built with only the grayscale pixel values is ![here](https://github.com/ashiwoku/blood-leukemia-capstone-/blob/main/Modeling%20.ipynb)

 The notebook containing model results for all three color channels is ![here](https://github.com/ashiwoku/blood-leukemia-capstone-/blob/main/modeling%20with%203%20color%20channels.ipynb)

+### Results
+  The model results drastically improved with the implentation of SMOTE analysis, upwards of 20% for the minority classes.
+Te use of all three color channels allowed for the models to differentiate between the classes more easily, and the reulst could to impove the detection of the smaller classes, up to several hundred original images.
+After top 6 classes, model results were rather poor which is to be expected as the smallest classes contained as little as 11 images, whic is not much material for a model to learn a category.

+## Further Improvements
+- Implement image rotation, blurring, and other image augmentation techniques to improve the minority sample sizes.
+- USe of more powerful machine learning models such as Neural Networks.
+- Increase the nummber of bins and/or manipulating the mean and standrad deviation of the feature bins.
+- Further reasearch of the minority classes